 - Free trial version available (purchase a plan for full access)

 Whether you’re already an iPhone user who is upgrading the model or an Android user switching, iMyFone iTransor is perfect for your iOS data management.
-Rather than accidentally restoring files, you also get to preview data before the restore.
+Rather than accidentally restoring files, you also get to preview data before the restoration.
 Thus, you will save time and storage space.